IN THIS ARTICLE

 Arthritis of the spine can also narrow the openings that make space for the spinal cord and for the nerves that branch off the spinal cord (spinal nerves).
 This is called spinal stenosis.
 It can lead to pressure on the spinal cord or spinal nerves.
 This pressure can cause pain, weakness, or numbness.

-Some medical conditions can cause symptoms similar to osteoarthritis.
+Some medical conditions can cause symptoms similar to osteoarthritis, such as joint injuries and other forms of arthritis.

 eMedicineHealth Medical Reference from Healthwise